awsdocs/amazon-eks-user-guide/doc_source/fargate-profile.md

 **To delete a Fargate profile with `eksctl`**

 Use the following command to delete a profile from a cluster\.
-Replace every `example-value` with your own values\.
+Replace every `example value` with your own values\.

 ```
 eksctl delete fargateprofile  --name my-profile --cluster my-cluster